wjkristiansen/InCommand/readme.md

 foo.exe --file hello.txt
 ```

-Variable parameters may be constrained to a limited set of pre-declared options.
-An error results if an assigned value is not in the options set.
+Variable parameters may be constrained to a pre-declared domain of values.
+An error results if an assigned value is not in the domain.

 Example: